SAP-samples/sme-partner-reference-application/Tutorials/20-Deploy-Sample-Application.md

 Create and configure a launchpad site as described in chapter [Configure the Launchpad](03-One-Off-Deployment.md#configure-the-launchpad).

-> Note: The launchpad service has already been subscribed in chapter "*Setup BTP Subaccount*".
+> Note: SAP Build Work Zone has already been subscribed in chapter "*Setup BTP Subaccount*".

 ## Configure Authentication and Authorization